 What is the emergency phone for?

-Each centre has an emergency phone number.
-This should only be used for very important calls and emergencies.
+The emergency phone number should only be used for very important calls and emergencies.

 The emergency phone is not to be used to ask where a student is, or to leave messages, or to ask if a student can change level, or to ask Twin staff to go and find a student and bring them to the phone!